History of Panama (to 1821): Indigenous pre-colonial history

+Initial colonization period

+When Spanish settlers first encountered Panama in the early 16th century, the isthmus was home to a diverse indigenous population, with estimates ranging from 500,000 across 60 groups to 750,000 Guna people alone.
+At the time of colonization, the region was primarily inhabited by three major Indigenous groups.
+This included the Guna, the Guaymí related to Nahuatlan and Mayan peoples, and the Chocó/Embera-Wounaan linked to Colombian Chibcha.
+These societies practiced communal land, engaged in agriculture, hunting, and fishing, and demonstrated craftsmanship in pottery, stonework, and metallurgy.
+The common use of gold body ornamentation reinforced the Spanish myth of El Dorado, the city of gold.

+The Vizcaina from Columbus's 1501 voyage sunk off the coast of Panama with an estimated $50 million inside.
 Rodrigo de Bastidas, a wealthy notary public from Seville, was the first of many Spanish explorers to reach the isthmus.
 Sailing westward from Venezuela in 1501 in search of gold, he explored some 150 kilometers of the coastal area before heading for the West Indies.
 A year later, Christopher Columbus, on his fourth voyage to the New World, touched several points on the isthmus.
 One was a horseshoe-shaped harbor that he named Puerto Bello (beautiful port), later renamed Portobelo.

-Vasco Núñez de Balboa, a member of Bastidas' crew, had settled in Hispaniola (present-day Dominican Republic and Haiti) but stowed away on a voyage to Panama in 1510 to escape his creditors.
-At that time, about 800 Spaniards lived on the isthmus, but soon the many jungle perils, doubtless including malaria and yellow fever, had killed all but 60 of them.
-Finally, the settlers at Antigua del Darién (Antigua), the first city to be duly constituted by the Spanish crown, deposed the crown's representative and elected Balboa and Martin Zamudio co-mayors.
+Vasco Núñez de Balboa, a member of Rodrigo de Bastidas' ship crew, settled in Hispaniola, the present-day island of the Dominican Republic and Haiti.
+However, he stowed away on a voyage to Panama in 1510 to escape his creditors.

+In 1510, around 800 Spaniards lived on the isthmus.
+However, diseases including malaria and yellow fever had killed 740 of them.
+The settlers at the first city to be duly constituted by the Spanish crown, Antigua del Darién, deposed the crown's representative governing the area and elected Balboa and Martin Zamudio as co-mayors.

-Balboa proved to be a good administrator.
-He insisted that the settlers plant crops rather than depend solely on supply ships, and Antigua became a prosperous community.
-Like other conquistadors, Balboa led raids on Indian settlements, but unlike most, he proceeded to befriend the conquered tribes.
+Balboa insisted that the settlers plant crops rather than depend solely on supply ships, and Antigua became a monetarily prosperous community.
+Like other conquistadors, Balboa led raids on Indigenous towns.
+However, unlike most, he proceeded to befriend certain Indigenous groups.
 He took the daughter of a chief as his lifelong mistress.